West Lombok Regency: Location

 West Lombok Regency is bounded by North Lombok Regency to the north, Central Lombok Regency to the east and the Lombok Strait to the west.
-To the northeast of the regency is Mount Rinjani which at 3,726 m is the third highest mountain the second-largest volcano in the country and is and an active volcano The oldest recorded historical eruption was in 1847 and last eruption was in May 2010.
+To the northeast of the regency is Mount Rinjani which at 3,726 m is the third highest mountain the second-largest volcano in the country and is and an active volcano.
+The oldest recorded historical eruption was in 1847 and last eruption was in May 2010.

 History

-The regency of West Lombok was established in 1958 and included the northern section of Lombok subsequently separated as the regency of North Lombok.
+The regency of West Lombok was established on 9 August 1958 and originally included the northern section of Lombok subsequently separated as the regency of North Lombok.
 The West Lombok Administrative Region previously oversaw the West coast, Ampenan, Tanjung, Bayan, Gerung, Gondang and Cakranegara.

-In 1993 the West Lombok District was separated into two autonomous divisions.
-As a consequence of the separation of the city of Mataram from the West Lombok Regency in 2000, the capital of West Lombok Regency was moved from Mataram to Gerung in the south of the regency.
-This move resulted the five districts in the northwestern end of the island being too far away from the services of the West Lombok Regency HQ at Gerung.
-Subsequently, in 2008 (and with the full support of the local government of West Lombok Regency) North Lombok established its own regency government situated at Tanjung.
+In 1993 the West Lombok District was separated into two separate entities.
+As a consequence of the separation of the city of Mataram from the West Lombok Regency on 26 July 1993, the capital of West Lombok Regency was moved from Mataram to Gerung in the south of the regency.
+This move resulted in the five districts in the northwestern end of the island being judged to be too far away from the services of the West Lombok Regency HQ at Gerung.
+Subsequently, on 21 July 2008 (and with the full support of the local government of West Lombok Regency) North Lombok established its own regency government situated at Tanjung.
 The northwest of the island now functions autonomously from the West Lombok Regency.